austinbkim/hidutilcmd/README.md

 fi
 rm .DS_Store
 ```
-The above shell script snippet first queries whether the above key remapping already be in effect, and goes on to invoke `hidutilcmd` if not.
+The above shell script snippet first checks to see if the above key remapping already be in effect, and goes on to invoke `hidutilcmd` if not.

 ## See Also